I received two different bills from CSCC. Why?

 Do you provide sleep studies for children at your centers?

 Adults, children, and teens may all be affected by sleep disorders.
-Our Arlington location has two pediatric themed rooms and a large recliner where a parent or guardian can accompany their child and spend the night.
+Our Arlington and Lansdown locations have pediatric themed rooms but all locations can accommodate a child.
+We have comfortable recliners where a parent or guardian can accompany their child and spend the night.
+Parents are not allowed to sleep in the same bed with the child during testing.
 We use the latest in technology for children and we do additional monitoring as well.
 You and your child are welcome to tour the lab before the scheduled sleep study.

 How do I get the results of my sleep study?